 “You know, you weren’t there when the couple was making their baby.
 Give them some alone time”.
 This is what a midwife told me early on when I was a student enrolled in a hospital-based doula training program.
 This teaching moment could have probably been achieved in a more inspiring way, but I must admit that she made an important point and her words stayed with me throughout my 24 years of practicing as a doula.
 Over a decade after this lesson, when I enrolled in a yearlong program to become a transformational life coach, I learned another lesson relating to birth partners.
 I learned that If I coach even as little as two people, I am practicing group coaching and that the coaching conversations must address and resonate with birth partners’ souls.

-Finding and enrolling clients so that I can have a stable monthly income” was voted as the #1 source of exhaustion.
-In a poll, I recently posted in The Aspiring and Thriving Doula FB group, 80% of the voters indicated client enrollment to be their professional struggle.
-I could have guessed that, since It has been my struggle in every capacity I have served, including a director of two birth resource centers.
+Finding and enrolling clients so I can have a stable monthly income” was voted the #1 source of exhaustion.
+In a poll I recently posted in The Aspiring and Thriving Doula FB group, 80% of the voters indicated client enrollment as their professional struggle.
+I could have guessed that since It has been my struggle in every capacity I have served, including a director of two birth resource centers.
 Birth support has evolved as a field that consists of various short-term services provided by many different hands-on providers: Childbirth educators, birth doulas, postpartum doulas, breastfeeding consultants, and many others.
-From the point in time in which each of these professionals recruits a client, we serve them for a very short time – from 2 meetings to 3-4 months.
+From the point in which each of these professionals recruits a client, we serve them for a very short time – from 2 meetings to 3-4 months.

 The current situation has two main disadvantages: